canadaclub/canadaclub.github.io/index.md

 # Next events

- - Lunch at Beaulieu Restaurant March 28th, 11:45
  - Bowling evening April 1st, 19:00
+ - Lunch at Beaulieu Restaurant May 10th, 11:45

 # New to Bern?